WHO’S WHO » GOLD

 Founded as a copper company by American financiers almost a century ago, Newmont is now known as the grand old lady of the mining world

-Newmont's CEO Gary Goldberg sat down for dinner at the Four Seasons hotel in New York earlier this year.
-Opposite was Mark Bristow, Barrick Gold's free-wheeling chief executive, known for red wine and triple espresso.
-Despite being smaller in size, Bristow was on a run of deals and was very publicly pushing for a $42bn takeover of Newmont.
+Earlier this year, Newmont's CEO Gary Goldberg sat down for dinner at the Four Seasons hotel in New York.
+Opposite was Barrick Gold's free-wheeling CEO Mark Bristow, known for red wine and triple espresso.
+Bristow was on a run of deals, publicly pushing for a $42bn takeover of Newmont.
 “These companies pay these guys a lot of money,” VanEck fund manager Joe Foster told Reuters.
 “They need to find a place in the middle.”
-By the end of the evening, Goldberg had folded Newmont's largest operations into Barrick's neighbouring mines in Nevada, handing Barrick control.
-The dinner defused the mayhem of the largest hostile bid that gold has ever seen… »

-Costing $5m per day, the news knocked $1bn off Rio’s earnings and $2bn off its shares, but remote-controlled bulldozers were moving within three days, working round the clock, building a kilometre of new roads, whilst 20 new trucks were built onsite.
+When a rockslide the size of an earthquake hit Rio Tinto's Bingham Canyon copper mine in the US in 2013, it promoted its top troubleshooter, Rob Atkinson, to run the rebuild.
+Costing $5m per day, the news knocked $1bn off Rio’s earnings and $2bn off its shares, but working round the clock, remote-controlled bulldozers were moving within three days, building 1km of new roads, whilst 20 new trucks were put together onsite.
 Before the end of the year, Bingham Canyon was producing 8 per cent more copper than before the collapse.
-Having studied at Strathclyde in Glasgow »